Periodic-MAE: Periodic Video Masked Autoencoder for rPPG Estimation: Experiments

 \textbf{Pre-training}.
 We used the PURE, UBFC-rPPG, and MMPD datasets to train the model on the reconstruction task.
 The encoder and decoder were pre-trained with each training set from these datasets.
 We used the AdamW optimizer with momentum parameters $\beta_1$ is 0.9, $\beta_2$ is 0.95, weight decay of 0.05, and a base learning rate of 0.1.
 The learning rate was scheduled using cosine decay with a linear scaling rule.
 The batch size was set to 4 and was trained for 120 Epochs.
 Our model was implemented in PyTorch and deployed on NVIDIA RTX 6000 Ada.

 \textbf{rPPG estimation}.
 We fine-tuned the encoder from the pre-training stage and the rPPG estimator using PPG labels.
-Data augmentation is used, which applies a random horizontal flip to all datasets.
-Moreover, when the heart rate calculated from the ground truth PPG exceeded 90 bpm, random downsampling was conducted, while upsampling was used for heart rates below 75 bpm~\cite{zou2025rhythmformer}.
 The AdamW optimizer was utilized with a batch size of 8 and a learning rate of 0.001.
 The model was trained for 30 epochs, with the random seed fixed to ensure reproducibility.
 The proposed model was implemented in PyTorch and deployed on NVIDIA RTX 6000 Ada.